 Now, even more important, at least with most of the residents I’ve interacted with, is the positive feedback.
 Trainees so quickly dismiss it.
 I feel like they know the “sandwich” method involves positive comments on both sides of the “negative” observations, and they assume the attending is cavalierly giving obligatory positives to get to the “problem.”
-I can tell you that in 12 years of interacting with faculty, I don’t know of any who have ever made up something positive just to make a Reuben.
+I can tell you that in 14 years of interacting with faculty, I don’t know of any who have ever made up something positive just to deliver a Reuben.

 A few things are going on here.

 First, historically the brain is hard-wired to remember negatives over positives.
 Recognizing the sounds of a saber-tooth tiger was a bit more important than remembering the best-smelling flower.
 In addition, many physicians are prone to having a mental filter – a thought distortion where all the good is filtered out, and the negative is magnified.
 When used in a feedback session, it leads to reinforced self-doubt, negative self-talk, and shame.
 None of which are useful for growth.
 The other is the impostor phenomenon, also known as impostor syndrome, where the resident really believes it was some fluke that someone put a positive comment down at all.
 They are waiting to be discovered as being a fraud.